 Real-World Examples

-- 🟧 Maersk Line: Known for its massive fleet of container ships, Maersk operates a dedicated cold chain solution called “Maersk Cold Chain Logistics.”
-Their refrigerated containers (reefer containers) include advanced tracking and temperature control systems, allowing customers to monitor shipments in real time via the Maersk app.
+- 🟧 Maersk Line: Maersk operates a dedicated cold chain solution called “Maersk Cold Chain Logistics.”
+Their refrigerated containers (reefer containers) carry tracking and temperature control systems, allowing customers to monitor shipments in real time.

-- 🟧 DHL Supply Chain: This logistics giant offers cold chain services for pharmaceuticals, utilizing intermodal strategies to move medicines from manufacturing plants to hospitals.
-DHL’s proprietary “Life Sciences & Healthcare” platform integrates IoT to ensure compliance with strict temperature regulations.
+- 🟧 DHL Supply Chain: This logistics giant offers cold chain services to move medicines from manufacturing plants to hospitals.
+DHL’s proprietary “Life Sciences & Healthcare” platform integrates IoT.

 Challenges to Overcome